terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 - 2 Magical AI units
 - 3 How I know the latest AI claims are are hype
 - 4 Learning how to separate the AI wheat from the chaff (using ZiptieAI)
-- 5 "Agentic" AI and AI agents
+- 5 "Agentic" AI and AI agents (using ZiptieAI)

 <br>